kcmazie/ESX-HealthCheck/README.txt

 own environment and sent the updates back to the project.
 I'm placing a copy here for my own reference.

 This version (49) was the last one released back on 01-08-2010.
-I "may start updating it "if" I have time.
+I "may" start updating it "if" I have time.
 I've moved away from ESX admin as a primary function so this is not as important in my work now.